Jacob Owen: Reputation for nepotism

 On arriving in Ireland, Owen bought with him a considerable family entourage.
 Owen had married Mary Underhill, the daughter of his former master William Underhill, by whom he had seventeen children, including the naval architect Jeremiah Owen, the theologian Joseph Butterworth Owen and the architects Thomas Ellis Owen, James Higgins Owen, William Henshaw Owen, and Henry Higgins Owen.
-According to O’Dwyer, Owen set about ‘founding a dynasty that would dominate the new board of public works for the first sixty years of its existence.’
+According to O'Dwyer, Owen set about 'founding a dynasty that would dominate the new board of public works for the first sixty years of its existence.'
 Four of his sons either won commissions or held posts on the board, while the marriages of architects Charles Lanyon and Frederick Villiers Clarendon into the Owen family increased his sphere of influence in Ireland (both architects were successful in winning major public works commissions and securing office on the board).
+Both Lanyon and James Higgins Owen served as presidents of the Royal Institute of the Architects of Ireland.

-Contemporaries too perceived a ‘dynasty in the making.’
+Contemporaries too perceived a 'dynasty in the making.'
 Moves against Owen were made within the first years of his appointment.
 In 1837, Decimus Burton had suggested building villas adjacent to Phoenix Park, reflecting the design of London's Regent's Park.
 Owen tendered for these blocks, but the plans soon became mired in controversy.
-In June 1838, a pseudonymous letter was sent to the Lord Lieutenant, the Earl of Mulgrave accusing Owen and those who worked with him of acts of financial misconduct, and for being ‘brother conservatives and Orangemen.’
-Owen denied these accusations, pointing to the fact that he had never expressed political views in Ireland, that members of his family supported the Whigs, and that he regretted to report ‘of all, my greatest sin is that of being an Englishman.’
+In June 1838, a pseudonymous letter was sent to the Lord Lieutenant, the Earl of Mulgrave, accusing Owen and those who worked with him of acts of financial misconduct, and for being 'brother conservatives and Orangemen.'
+Owen denied these accusations, pointing to the fact that he had never expressed political views in Ireland, that members of his family supported the Whigs, and that he regretted to report 'of all, my greatest sin is that of being an Englishman.'
 Other accusations relating to the appointment of his children and apprentices as county surveyors followed but no misconduct was found.
 Called before a parliamentary select committee to assess Owen's examinations for vacancies on the Board, Burgoyne was asked whether Owen was a 'gentleman of considerable experience', to which he responded 'perhaps as much as any man I ever met with.'
 His son, James Higgins Owen, succeeded his post.